 3) Netflix: “Luke’s Diners”

-To promote the release of four-part reunion season of Gilmore Girls, Netflix launched a nationwide campaign that converted an impressive 200 coffee shops into Luke’s Diners.
+To promote the release of four-part reunion season of Gilmore Girls in top 5 experiential activations, Netflix launched a nationwide campaign that converted an impressive 200 coffee shops into Luke’s Diners.
 By only engaging independent coffee shops, Netflix was able to keep the budget low and brand awareness high.